Andrea Hamilton: Books

 Hamilton has published three books of photographs.

 Her first, AH20, published in 2014, collects together the works created under the series Tidal Resonance and Luminous Icescapes, and includes an introduction by Rabih Hage and essays by Anthony Downey and Ben Eastham.

-In 2015 she was one of the photographers commissioned to photograph London's creative scene for the book London Burning: Portraits of a Creative City.
+In 2015 she was one of the photographers commissioned to photograph London's creative scene for the book London Burning: Portraits from a Creative City.
 The book includes interviews and photographs of various creative personalities including Edmund de Waal, Tamara Rojo, Hans-Ulrich Obrist and Matthew Slotover.

 The book London Every Day includes street photography and looks at the beauty and creativity of regular life and was commissioned by The Mayor’s Fund for London.
 London Every Day includes an introduction by Charlotte Cotton, plus images choices and contributions from David Adjaye, John Frieda, Anish Kapoor, Sir Elton John, Mary McCartney, Martin Sorrell and Charlize Theron among others.